Education in Ghana: Tertiary education

 Front view of the University of Education, Winneba (UEW) North Campus in Winneba.

 Ghana University students at the Kwame Nkrumah University of Science and Technology (KNUST) in Kumasi, February 2011.

-Tertiary education in Ghana has been notably growing during the last twenty years, both in terms of enrollment and institutions.
-A substantial part of this development come from the private sector.
+Tertiary education in Ghana has been growing for 20 years, in terms of enrollment and institutions.
+A part of this development come from the private sector.

 Universities (6 public and 49 private institutions) offer an academic education, from bachelor to PhD.
 Students are admitted based on their performance at the WASSCE – a maximum of 24 points is generally required to apply to a bachelor's degree programme (see "Grading system" below).
 A bachelor's degree is usually completed after four years of majoring in a specific field.
 Master's degrees are of two sorts: a one-year programme concluded with a final paper based on a literature study, or a two-year programme, concluded with a final paper based on one year of independent research.
 Both can lead to a PhD, usually achieved in three years within a doctoral programme.

 There are ten polytechnics in Ghana, which offer three-year vocational curricula leading to a Higher National Diploma (HND).
-Students can then follow a special 18-month programme to achieve a Bachelor of Technology degree.
+Students can then follow a 18-month programme to achieve a Bachelor of Technology degree.

-Ghana also possesses many "colleges of education", public or private.
+Ghana also possesses "colleges of education", public or private.
 They are usually specialized in one field – colleges of agriculture, nurse training colleges, teacher training colleges, etc.